What is the difference between a Cooking wok vs a frying pan?

-A cooking wok is deep cooking vessel with raised sides and is the most common utensil in Chinese cooking.
+A cooking wok is a deep cooking vessel with raised sides and is the most common utensil in Chinese cooking.
 Typically, woks feature a round bottom to distribute heat evenly from the base to the sides.
 However, most woks sold in the US and other western countries have flat bottoms.
-Generally, woks are designed for stir frying.
+Generally, woks are designed for stir-frying.

 Cooking in a wok has several advantages over a pan.
 Here are some of these advantages.